DU-YU/learngit/readme.txt

 git tracks changes of files
 Crreating a new branch 'dev'
 <<<<<<< HEAD
-Creating a new branch is quick & simple
+Creating a new branch is quick and simple
 =======
 Creating a new branch is quick and simple
 >>>>>>> feature1